ProspectOne/flexbalancer-js-docs/Cedexis-Migration-Example.md

 ```
 Quite complicated, isn't it?

-The important thing to mention is that PerfOps uses quite different from `Openmix getProbe` approach for the performance monitoring.
+The important thing to mention is that PerfOps uses quite different approach to `Opemix getProbe` for the performance monitoring.
 It is based on [Real User Metrics(RUM) data](https://www.cdnperf.com/) collected from users all over the world.

 So, our task is to rewrite that script for [fetchCdnRumUptime](Custom-Answers-API#fetchcdnrumuptime) and [fetchCdnRumPerformance](Custom-Answers-API#fetchcdnrumperformance) functionalities provided by [PerfOps Custom Answers](Custom-Answers-API), and use `typescript` syntax.
 Our script, in fact, will be written from scratch and will be very different from the original one both in logic and syntax.